apaas-pl/www/README.md

 The business goals and motivations of these two buyer groups are in many ways completely different as you can see from the diagram below.

-+ aPaaS is application Platform as a Service
+#### aPaaS is application Platform as a Service
 + Development & Deployment of multi-tenant elastically scalable Business Apps
 + Cloud enabled Application Platforms (CEAP)
 + Composite Business Application Platform

+#### APaaS (Application Platform as a Service) Highlights
++ Scalability:
+  + load balancing
+  + failover
++ Web-based user interface
++ Multi-tenant architecture
++ Services to develop:
+  + test,
+  + deploy,
+  + host, and maintain applications

 ### Enterprise IT users